 - If a VLAN already exists with that ID, no new VLAN will be created. - If no VLAN exists yet with that ID, it will be automatically created.
 You will be informed that the creation was successful:

 '''

-Configuring Vlan <vlan id>
+Configuring Vlan <vlan_id>

+Vlan <vlan_id> created

 '''